ingadhoc/website/website_product_attribute_link/README.rst

 To configure this module, you need to:

 #.
-Set with attributes you want to show with links on website
-#.
-Set website link on product = True on attributes list
+Go to Website > eCommerce > Products > Attributes and set which attribute you would like to show on website as a link by toggling the field Website Link On Product.

 Usage
 =====